ase1997/Past-Coding-Assigments/README.md

 # Past-Coding-Assigments
-A collection of various academic individual coding assignments in the past
+  - A collection of various academic individual coding assignments in the past
+  - Mostly data structure & algorithms in C++